beaverbuilder/documentation/docs/beaver-builder/developer/conditionally-hidden-content.md

 1. We always recommend to make a full backup of your site before updating WordPress, plugins or themes or adding new themes or plugins.

 2. Install and Active the plugin.
 It is named `Beaver Builder Excerpt Fix`.
-Upon activation, it will fix your data to make sure the hidden conent is not in `post_content`.
+Upon activation, it will fix your data to make sure the hidden content is not in `post_content`.

 3. Check your post modules and archives and make sure the hidden data is not showing in the excerpt.